jayunit100/k8sprototypes/capv_recovery/README.md

 ## Powered off vs Deleted

+In this example, I'm demonstrating how nodes are reconciled to be "on" if they are off, as a way to look at how CAPI works when it comes to the generic problem of managing machine state in a cluster.

 Nodes which are *off* are going to be automatically turned on.
 Nodes which are *deleted* will only be created if you have created a machineHealthCheck (https://cluster-api.sigs.k8s.io/tasks/healthcheck.html#creating-a-machinehealthcheck).